evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

 Good systems will typically use both.
-An important thing to point out is, in order to support logout, you'll likely still need a centralized storage mechanism, which is the very thing that JWT were supposed to 'solve'.
+An important thing to point out is, in order to support logout, you'll likely still need a centralized storage mechanism (for refresh tokens, revocation lists or both) , which is the very thing that JWT were supposed to 'solve'.

 A last issue with JWT is that they are relatively big, and when used in cookies it adds a lot of per-request overhead.